 2018 Grainger Awards

 (TROY, New York).
-Six Rensselaer Polytechnic Institute School of Engineering students in the Department of Electrical, Computer & Systems Engineering (ECSE) have received prestigious Grainger Power Engineering Award scholarships.
+Six Rensselaer Polytechnic Institute School of Engineering students in the Department of Electrical, Computer & Systems Engineering (ECSE) have received prestigious Grainger Power Engineering Awards.
 Each spring, the ECSE Grainger selection committee chooses successful applicants who have demonstrated excellence in academic rigor and dedication to electric power or energy sources and systems.
 Continuing in the tradition of the Grainger Power Engineering Award, the goal is to encourage scholarly achievements made by engineering students and research fellows preparing for engineering careers by either working in the power industry or conducting research in power.

 The Grainger Foundation established a funded award with the Electric Power and Engineering Department at RPI in the late 1990s – now ECSE.
 At that time the electric power engineering program at RPI was widely regarded as the number one program of its kind in the U.S. and well known in industry for producing stellar graduates.
 RPI is one of three schools considered as key beneficiaries of the Foundation.